avgimatan/Degree-final-project/README.md

 The project focuses on mapping the DarkNet network, implementing access means, locating, collecting and researching specific information in DarkNet.

-Written in Python in framework Django, using libraries: Scarpy and Selenium.
+Written in Python in Django framework, using libraries: Scarpy and Selenium.
 Databases Elasticsearch and MongoDB, using Kibana analytics tools to present the results

 Installation:
 1. TOR browser